Kingston Regatta 2007 - 150th Anniversary

 Access

-1. Access to the site is shown on the map on the reverse of the safety instructions.
+1. Access to the site is shown on this map.

 3. Boat trailers and cars with boats on top should be driven down onto the Barge Walk from the bridge, where Marshals will guide them into the trailer park in the first paddock on the right.

 4. The paddocks will be open from 6:30 am on both Saturday and Sunday until dusk the same day.
 All trailers must be removed from the paddocks before 8:30 pm on Sunday.
-Cars may not be left in the paddock over Saturday night, and must be removed each night by 8:30 pm.
+Trailers may be left from Friday evening by arrangement.
+Cars may not be left in the paddock over Friday or Saturday night, and must be removed each night by 8:30pm.

 5. There is ample parking available on site for all trailers (in the trailer park), and for competitors’ vehicles in the car park.
 Competitors’ tickets for the enclosure can be collected from the Crew Registration tent.
-Car park tickets are supplied with these instructions, and must be available for inspection by the Marshals when you arrive.
+Car park tickets are supplied with the draw notification, and must be available for inspection by the Marshals when you arrive.
 Additional competitors’ cars may use the car park for a small charge.

 Safety

 1. Please read the Safety Rules carefully and abide by them.
-All competitors are required to comply with the ARA safety code.
+All competitors, coaches, officials, volunteers, supporters and spectators are required to comply with the BR Row Safe guidance.

 Reporting Arrangements

 1. Arrival at the Regatta.
 Competitors should report to the Crew Registration tent.
-The ARA Registration number and the Rowing or Sculling points of all competitors must be declared to the regatta on an Entry form.
+The BR registration number and the Rowing or Sculling points of all competitors must be declared via BROE.
 No competitor will be allowed to race unless the Entry form information is complete and appropriate regatta and registration fees have been paid.
-If you have to add information to an Entry form or pay any fees, please allow ample extra time.
-You may be asked to show your ARA registration card to a Regatta Official.
+If you have to add information to the BROE Entry (e.g. substitutions), please allow ample extra time.
+You may be asked to show your BR registration card.

-2. Competitors in finals of events which qualify for points must bring ALL their ARA registration cards to the Crew Registration tent for checking at least 30 minutes before they are due to race.
-This is to ensure that all competitors have the correct status as required by the ARA Rules of Racing.
+2. Competitors in finals of events must bring ALL their BR registration cards to the Crew Registration tent for checking at least 30 minutes before they are due to race.

 3. Numbers will be issued to each crew and these must be attached to the back of the bow rower of each crew and to both sides of the boat near to the bow.

-4. Coxswains will be weighed at the check-in and are responsible for providing their own weights and buoyancy aids.
-Coxswains will be issued with a weight certificate, which they must keep with them at all times at the regatta.
-They may be asked to produce it for examination by an Umpire.
-The weight certificate will specify the weight to be carried.
+4. Coxswains will be weighed at the check-in and are responsible for providing their own dead-weights and personal flotation devices.
+Coxswains will be issued with a weight certificate, which will specify any extra weight to be carried; these must be kept with them at all times at the regatta, as they may be asked to produce it.

 Boating

-1. Competitors must, at all times, give precedence to other river users below the finish line, in the navigation channel alongside the course, and above the start.
-In particular they must allow for the large public passenger cruises using the landing stages alongside the course.
+2. Competitors must, at all times, give precedence to other river users below the finish line, in the navigation channel alongside the course, and above the start.
+In particular they must allow for the large public passenger cruisers using the landing stages alongside the course.

-2. Competitors must obey the ON THE WATER SAFETY INSTRUCTIONS and pattern circulation pattern shown in the MAP OF THE COURSE.
+3. Competitors must obey the ON THE WATER SAFETY INSTRUCTIONS and circulation pattern shown in the MAP OF THE COURSE.

-3. Boating: Competitors must proceed WITHOUT STOPPING directly from the landing stage, up the navigation channel to the start marshalling area.
+4. Boating: Competitors must proceed WITHOUT STOPPING directly from the landing stage, up the starboard side of the navigation channel to the start marshalling area.

-6. After Racing: On completion of your race, unless specifically instructed otherwise by the Umpire, competitors should clear the finish area as quickly as possible, by rowing through both bridges as per the SAFETY INSTRUCTIONS.
+7. After Racing: On completion of your race, unless specifically instructed otherwise by the Umpire, competitors should clear the finish area as quickly as possible, by rowing through the centre arch of the road bridge or otherwise, as directed by the attending marshal as per the SAFETY INSTRUCTIONS.

 Prize Giving

-1. Prizes will be presented to winning competitors (from 5.00 pm) in the enclosure area immediately after each final.
-Please ensure that you have your ARA registration cards ready for checking, and endorsement if necessary.
-Trophies will not be presented until all cards have been checked.
+1. Prizes will be presented to winning competitors in the enclosure area immediately after each final.
+British Rowing registration cards will be checked, and endorsed if necessary.
+Trophies will not be presented until all cards have been checked and endorsed.